sparrc/cookbook/readme.md

 #### Mashed Potato Ingredients

-- 2 1/2 pounds yukon gold potatoes
+- 2 1/2 pounds russet potatoes, peeled and chopped
 - 3 tablespoons vegan butter
-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons oil
-- splash almond or oat milk
+- splash of oat milk
 - 1/2 tsp salt

 #### Directions

-1. Cut potatoes and boil for 10-12 minutes, mix in butter and oil, and mash.
+1. Cut potatoes and boil in salted water for 10-12 minutes, mix in butter and oil, and mash.
-1. In a large pan, saute onions and carrot about 5 minutes.
+1. In a saute pan, saute onions and carrot about 5-10 minutes.
-1. Add mushrooms and saute for 5-10 minutes more, until mushrooms release liquid.
+1. Add mushrooms and saute for 5-10 minutes more, until mushrooms release all liquid.
 1. Add flour and thyme and cook for 1 minute.
 1. Add veg stock, white wine, and lentils.
-Cover and cook 20 minutes.
+Cover and cook 30 minutes, adding peas and scallions about halfway through.
-1. Preheat oven to 425 F.
+1. Preheat oven to 450 F.
-1. Add frozen peas and scallions and cook 10 more minutes.
-1. Pour lentil mixture into an 8x8 (2 quart/liter) baking dish and top with mashed potatoes.
+1. Pour lentil mixture into a 3 quart/3 liter baking dish and top with mashed potatoes.
 1. Run the tines of a fork over the potatoes.
-1. Bake in the oven for 15 minutes, and finish 5 minutes under broil.
+1. Bake in the oven for 10 minutes, and finish 10 minutes under high broil til browned.
-1. NOTE: place baking dish on a baking sheet, as some of the gravy will boil over.

 Gazpacho
 ================================================================================